Item uses these practice principles:

 Target population: early childhood educators, children and families.

-Allied health staff will be registered with their relevant professional body and hold a bachelor's degree or higher.
+Allied health professionals should be registered with a relevant professional body, hold a Bachelor's degree or higher and work in accordance with the VEYLDF.

 Program adaptability: services should consider the needs of their staff and children and discuss with their allied health provider how they may be best supported.